-This document describes health and welfare benefits for certain U.S. employees of Citigroup Inc. ("Citigroup") and its participating companies (collectively the "Company") as in effect January 1, 2008.
+This document describes health and welfare benefits for certain U.S. employees of Citigroup Inc. ("Citigroup") and its participating companies (collectively the "Company") as in effect January 1, 2009.
 The benefits described in this document are:

-• Citigroup Medical Plan
+Citigroup Medical Plan

-- Aetna ChoicePlan 100 and 500;

-- Aetna High Deductible Health Plan-Basic;

-- Aetna High Deductible Health Plan-Premier;

-- CIGNA ChoicePlan 100 and 500;

-- Empire BlueCross BlueShield ChoicePlan 100 and 500;

-- UnitedHealthcare ChoicePlan 100 and 500:

-- UnitedHealthcare Hawaii Health Plan;

-- Empire BlueCross BlueShield Out-of-Area Health Plan;

-- Health maintenance organization ("HMO") and exclusive provider organization ("EPO") Plans; and

-- Citigroup Prescription Drug Program administered by Express Scripts.
+- Aetna ChoicePlan 100 and 500; - Aetna High Deductible Health Plan-Basic and Premier; - Empire BlueCross BlueShield ChoicePlan 100 and 500; - Oxford Health Plans (a UnitedHealthcare company) PPO; - UnitedHealthcare Hawaii Health Plan; - Citigroup Prescription Drug Program administered by Express Scripts; and - On-site medical clinics.